Sachavb/symposium/src/content/agenda.md

     activity: Coffee break with snack

   - time: 15.15 – 16.00
-    activity: Continue break-out sessions
+    activity: Continue breakout sessions

   - time: 16.00 – 16.45
     activity: Keynote 2

   - time: 16.45 – 17.15
-    activity: Wrap-up and gather for canal tour
+    activity: Wrap-up, gather for canal tour and group photo

   - time: 17.15 – 18.45
     activity: Canal tour with drinks & snacks on board

   - time: 18.45 – 19.15
-    activity: Time for changing/getting ready for dinner
+    activity: Participants to take a break and prepare for dinner

   - time: 19.15 – 20.30
     activity: Dinner at Hermitage